Bathrobe-Studios/Bathrobe-Studios.github.io/README.md

 Mechanics:<br/>
-  Shooting a bottle distracts any earby guards for a bit.<br/>
+  Shooting a bottle distracts any nearby guards for a bit.<br/>
   Shooting a guard knocks him back a small bit and will chase the player if they shoot him.<br/>